21 Partner Program KPIs to Measure Channel Performance

 - Test new strategies.
 A strategy considered “tried-and-true” runs the risk of growing stale if used too frequently for too long.
 Therefore, it’s crucial that Sales and Marketing experiment with new tactics, tracking priority KPIs along the way.
 Even the failures are beneficial if you have an established way to quantify the results and hypothesize why.

-- Audit your partner and customers funnels.
+- Audit your partner and customer funnels.
 Last but not least, partner program KPIs are an essential tool for understanding your own strengths and weaknesses.
 The above thirteen performance metrics will illustrate the full journeys, from the initial partner onboarding to their generated revenue.
 To learn more, check out Auditing Your B2B Sales Funnel – Recommended Process and Tips.

 The preliminary step to accomplishing any of the above is to find a software solution that automatically tracks and segments your priority performance metrics.
 You should be able to view KPI growth for the program as a whole, as well as see individual partners’ or groups’ activities.
 To lessen unnecessary work, find a platform that visualizes the data and easily shares it with selected stakeholders.